VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/algorithms.md

 ## Benchmarking

 Many computer science courses will have a basically full class on Algorithm Analysis, usually more specifically looking into BigO analysis.
 In a nutshell, this involves determing how much computation has to occur for a given input size.
-For example, if you have 10 inputs and just want to add them together, you can do that in O(n) time, because for n inputs you only need to do `n` computations (well, actually n-1 here, but we ignore the constant), but if you wanted to sort them with [Quicksort (Wikipedia)](https://en.wikipedia.org/wiki/Quicksort) that could take up to {{< katex >}}O(n^2){{< /katex >}} basically, the time to run the code (in the worst case) may be squared with the number of inputs.
+For example, if you have 10 inputs and just want to add them together, you can do that in O(n) time, because for n inputs you only need to do `n` computations (well, actually n-1 here, but we ignore the constant), but if you wanted to sort them with [Quicksort](https://en.wikipedia.org/wiki/Quicksort) that could take up to {{< katex >}}O(n^2){{< /katex >}} basically, the time to run the code (in the worst case) may be squared with the number of inputs.
 This is not great.
 If we assume each operation take 1 second (a bit unreasonably long, but go with it) that means for 10 input we're looking at a bit over a minute and a half, but for 1000 inputs that's up to 11.57 **days**.

 So, you should learn how to do this kind of analysis, right?
 Well, it's not a bad idea to - and I do have a brief overview of it in the following section - it's really not as important as those classes make it seem.
 This is for a few reasons.
 The first is that the code you write and the code that actually runs are usually quite different.
 As a basic example, let's look at this C code: